seDirector/Translations/README.md

 |[Romanian](https://gitlocalize.com/repo/6519/ro/en.json)|Romania|Need Proofread|[![gitlocalized ](https://gitlocalize.com/repo/6519/ro/badge.svg)](https://gitlocalize.com/repo/6519/ro?utm_source=badge)|||

 # 3. Getting Started

-**Note**: the GitLocalize page may show "Translated 100%" but that is because of the automatic machine translation.
-The table above reflects the current status of language translation.

 1. [Visit the GitLocalize project](https://gitlocalize.com/repo/6519) or click any of the languages above.
 If you don't see your language above click **Add Language** on GitLocalize.
 2. Type the translation on the right side of the page and click **Submit**.